Comparing ScION Tech Growth II (SCOB) & Its Competitors

-ScION Tech Growth II (NASDAQ:SCOB – Get Rating) is one of 702 public companies in the “Holding & other investment offices” industry, but how does it compare to its rivals?
-We will compare ScION Tech Growth II to similar businesses based on the strength of its institutional ownership, risk, earnings, dividends, profitability, valuation and analyst recommendations.
+ScION Tech Growth II (NASDAQ:SCOB – Get Rating) is one of 699 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its rivals?
+We will compare ScION Tech Growth II to similar businesses based on the strength of its profitability, dividends, risk, analyst recommendations, earnings, valuation and institutional ownership.

 Analyst Recommendations

-This is a breakdown of current recommendations and price targets for ScION Tech Growth II and its rivals, as reported by MarketBeat.
+This is a breakdown of recent recommendations and price targets for ScION Tech Growth II and its rivals, as reported by MarketBeat.com.

 |Sell Ratings